 Month 3, Week 2

 “Sleeping through the night” is a misleading phrase.
 Your 3-month-old may be sleeping through the night by now, but that can mean six-hour stretches of sleep.
 So if he goes to bed at eight, he may be waking you up at two or three in the morning!

 - Establish a routine.
 At the same time each night, wind down with the same rituals, like a bath, jammies, lotion, a bedtime story, and a soothing song.

 - Put baby to bed drowsy but still awake, so that he can learn to fall asleep on his own.

 - If you need to feed or change baby during the night, keep the lights low and talking to a minimum.
 Too much stimulation can make it hard for him to settle again.

 - Lengthen your baby’s awake time during the day with talking and playing.
 By three months, your baby should be getting about two-thirds of his sleep at night.

 Your Baby's Development This Week

 Your baby has a lot to say!
 He may not be able to form words yet, but he’s making more and more sounds and using his tone of voice to tell you how he’s feeling.

 You may notice these growing signs of language and social development:

 - Your baby enjoys playing with you, and may tell you he’s mad, by crying, when the game stops.

-- He’s begun to babble!
+- He’s begun to vocalize!
 These simple sounds are the building blocks of his first words.

 - He’s learning that smiling at you makes you smile back, and will smile at the sound of your voice.

 You might wonder about:

 - Colic.
 If your baby has colic -- frequent periods of uncontrollable crying -- that should be coming to an end about now.

 - Your child’s temperament.
 As he grows, you’re learning that he has a definite personality.
 And it may be different from yours!
 Remember, even as a baby, your child is a person all his own.